AmbroseT/RepData_PeerAssessment1/PA1_template.md

 theData$date <- as.Date(theData$date)
 ```

-Once read, we can see the simple structure of the data frame:
+We can see the simple structure of the data frame, as well as the beginning and end of the data set:

 ```r